JCR101/Covid19DatasetAnalysisD3/README.md

 # Covid19DatasetAnalysisD3

-TODO
+Data analysis webpage using D3.js about COVID-19 spread over time

+TODOs

-fix GB data not showing on choropleth choropleth dragging and zoom functionality broken ability to clear comparisons with button on line chart
+fix GB data not showing on choropleth fix choropleth dragging and zoom functionality add ability to clear comparisons with button on the line chart